 My decade in New York is coming to an end.
 It was more roaring than my Twenties.
 Twenty four to thirty four.
 2007 to 2017.
 I watched so much change nestled safely within the walls of this empire.

 I heard fireworks in the streets of Flatbush the night Barack Obama became president.
 I felt the somber hangover the morning after Donald Trump stole the country.
 I watched the ConEd transformer explode in green light the night Hurricane Sandy hit the East Coast.
 I bowled at the Gutter a month after the ebola guy (#ebowling.)
 I read Gothamist and DNAInfo until I couldn’t.
 I saw young men stopped and frisked, until I didn’t.
-I rode the W until it left, and scoffed at the fresh faced Gen Zs confused at its return.
+I rode the W until it left, and rolled my eyes at the fresh faced Gen Zs confused when it reappeared, completely new to them.

-I had two loves in these ten years, in between which I went on 36 first dates in the course of a year.
-I fell in love with my husband at a shuffleboard club off the Gowanus Canal.
-I held four jobs, not including babysitting gigs I picked up along the way.
+I had two serious loves in those ten years, with a one year break I went on 36 first dates in the course of a year.
+I fell in love with my husband at a shuffleboard club off the Gowanus Canal -- date 36.
+I held four jobs, not including the babysitting gigs I picked up along the way.
 Some of those kids are in high school now.
-I dined next to countless actors and personalities, and paid the same bill.
+I dined next to countless actors and personalities, and paid the check in small bills.
 I partied until the sun came up.
 OK, only once but it was a good night.